-- (viii) Diesel Fuel Sulfur Content.
+- (vii) Diesel Fuel Sulfur Content.
 Compliance with the Diesel Fuel Sulfur Limit condition shall be based upon information provided on the diesel fuel by fuel vendor analysis, or documentation for each fuel shipment that the fuel meets California Code of Regulations, Title 13, Section 2281 standards (i.e., ARB "Clean Diesel").
-Alternately, the permittee shall annually sample and perform a fuel total sulfur analysis consistent with appropriate ASTM procedures. - (ix) Drilling Rig Portable Analyzer Monitoring.
-The permittee shall perform initial portable analyzer NO_X and CO monitoring as well as quarterly monitoring during each calendar quarter in which a source test is not performed and the engine is operated in excess of 20 hours per quarter.
+Alternately, the permittee shall annually sample and perform a fuel total sulfur analysis consistent with appropriate ASTM procedures. - (viii) Drilling Rig Engine/South Crane Engine Portable Analyzer Monitoring.
+The permittee shall perform initial portable analyzer NOX and CO monitoring as well as quarterly monitoring during each calendar quarter in which a source test is not performed and the engine is operated in excess of 20 hours per quarter.
 The compliance procedures outlined in Rule 333F.3 shall be followed for the portable analyzer monitoring.
-Portable analyzer instrument readings shall not exceed the limits specified in Condition 9.C.1.(a)(ii) of this permit. - (x) Drilling Rig Source Testing.
-Source testing shall be required for NO_X, CO, and ROC if the result from a portable analyzer reading (required by Condition C.1(c)(ix) of this permit) exceeds a threshold of 223 ppmvd NO_X @ 15% O2 as required by BACT, unless compliance with this threshold is demonstrated by a retest within 15 days of the initial reading.
+Portable analyzer instrument readings shall not exceed the limits specified in Condition 9.C.1 above. - (ix) The emission control systems associated with the Tier 4 Final engine(s) shall be monitored. - (x) Drilling Rig Source Testing.
+Source testing of the drill rig engines shall be required for $NO_X$ , CO, and ROC if the result from a portable analyzer reading exceed a threshold of 223 ppmvd $NO_X$ @ 15% $O_2$ as required by BACT, unless compliance with this threshold is demonstrated by a retest within 15 days of the initial reading.
 A source test shall be conducted within 60 days of the initial over-the-threshold reading if triggered by this criteria.
-If source testing of the engine demonstrates compliance with the NO_X, CO, and ROC emission limits specified in Table 3 of this permit, the engine shall not be subject to another source test for two years from the date of the initial compliant source test.
-After two years, source testing may again be triggered based on the result of a portable analyzer reading, unless compliance is demonstrated by a retest within 15 days of the initial reading.
-If the engine does not demonstrate compliance with the NO_X, CO, and ROC emission limits specified in Table 3 of this permit in any source test, it shall be source tested every two years thereafter.
+If source testing of an engine demonstrates compliance with the $NO_X$ , CO, and ROC emission limits specified for the engine, the engine shall not be subject to another source test for two years from the date of the initial compliant source test.
+After two years, source testing may again be triggered based on the result of a portable analyzer reading, unless compliance is demonstrate compliance with the $NO_X$ , CO, and ROC emission limits specified in this permit in any source test, it shall be source tested every two years thereafter. - (xi) South Crane Source Testing.
+Source testing of the south crane engine shall be required for NOX, CO, and ROC if the result from a portable analyzer reading exceeds a threshold of 36 ppmvd NOx @ 15% O2 as required by BACT, unless compliance with this threshold is demonstrated by a retest within 15 days of the initial reading.
+A source test shall be conducted within 60 days of the initial over-the-threshold reading if triggered by this criteria.
+If source testing of an engine demonstrates compliance with the NOx, CO, and ROC emission limits specified for the engine, the engine shall not be subject to another source test for two years from the date of the initial compliant source test.
+After two years, source testing may again be triggered based on the result of a portable analyzer reading, unless compliance is demonstrate compliance with the NOx, CO, and ROC emission limits specified in this permit in any source test, it shall be source tested every two years thereafter.